The Next Generation Survival Radio (NGSR)

 • Simple and easy-to-use interface featuring large color screen with single button press HMI

-• User friendly, software-defined transceiver enables waveforms, crypto and software upgrades to be added as they become available
+• User friendly, software-defined transceiver enables waveforms, cryptographic and software upgrades to be applied as they become available

-• Enhanced voice quality with Machine Learning (ML) algorithms enables significant noise reduction during communication
+• Software upgradeable to enhance voice quality with Machine Learning (ML)

-• Slim COTS-based rear mount battery improves comfort when carrying spares, providing 12+ days of operation
+• Slim, rear mounted battery improves comfort while providing 4+ days of operation

 • Includes an additional L/S Band input that supports auxiliary GPS, APNT, or other future waveforms